 A refugee is a person who has had a positive decision on their claim for asylum under the 1951 United Nations Convention Relating to the Status of Refugees (the Refugee Convention) and has been granted leave to remain in the UK.
 Refugees are forced to leave their countries due to fear of persecution, often as a result of direct state action.

 Refugees should be considered differently to economic migrants.
 They don't currently have a dedicated route as part of the points-based immigration system, where migrants are required to meet a particular level of skills and experience and employers are given sponsorship duties however work is underway to develop a displaced talent visa.
-Refugees are able to work in the UK without any restrictions or the need for visas, and are legally protected from discrimination.
+Refugees are able to work in the UK without any restrictions, and are legally protected from discrimination.

 Guidance for employers on preventing illegal working, asylum seekers and refugees can be found on the UK Visas and Immigration website.
 The Refugee Council and the Equality and Human Rights Commission have also produced the Employing Refugees guide which provides employers with important information about employing a refugee and what documents need to be checked to demonstrate their entitlement to work in the UK.